 We have a number of other videos that may also support you with talking to children about lymphoma:

 - Claire Tune, Lead Counsellor at Phyllis Tuckwell Hospice Care, giving advice on how to approach this subject

 - Kiki sharing her experience of telling her niece about her lymphoma.

 With thanks to AbbVie Ltd and Gilead Sciences Ltd for part funding these videos.

-In accordance with how we work with healthcare and pharmaceutical companies they have had no involvement in the content.
+In accordance with how we work with healthcare and pharmaceutical companies, they have had no influence over the content.